 b.
 295 + 672 + 51 = 1018

-c. ( 295/1018 )100 = 29%
+c.
+295/1018 = .29 or 29%

 d.
-Support against; ( 672/1018 )100 = 66% said they would vote against the law
+Support against; 672/1018 = .66 or 66% said they would vote against the law

 12. a.
 The population is all visitors coming to the state of Hawaii.

 b.
 Since airline flights carry the vast majority of visitors to the state, the use of questionnaires for passengers during incoming flights is a good way to reach this population.
 The questionnaire actually appears on the back of a mandatory plants and animals declaration form that passengers must complete during the incoming flight.
 A large percentage of passengers complete the visitor information questionnaire.